-After the receipt of comments, the IPA revised the procurement plan as necessary based on the comments received, with that revised Plan required to be filed with the Commission within 14 days of the conclusion of that comment period.34 The IPA's 2023 Plan was filed with the Commission on September 28, 2022.
-Within 5 days after the Plan is filed with the Commission, parties may file Objections.35
+After the receipt of comments, the IPA revised the procurement plan as necessary based on the comments received, with that revised Plan required to be filed with the Commission within 14 days of the conclusion of that comment period.36 The IPA's 2023 Plan was filed with the Commission on September 28, 2022.
+Within 5 days after the Plan is filed with the Commission, parties may file Objections.37 Ameren Illinois filed objections which provided technical corrections.
+ComEd filed objections regarding the consideration and disclosure of fuel sources in the Agency's procurements and regarding the hedging levels in its service territory.

-Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."36
+Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."38 The Commission approved the 2023 Plan with certain modifications in Docket No. 22-0590 on December 15, 2022 and this Final Plan has been updated to reflect that approval.